 Dong Da festival is held to honor Emperor Quang Trung

-Binh Dinh province is famous for the Tay Son martial art whose name honors the Tay Son brothers – one of which is emperor Quang Trung.
+Binh Dinh province is famous for the Tay Son martial art, whose name honors the Tay Son brothers, one of whom is Emperor Quang Trung.
 He is known as one of Vietnam’s most brilliant military commanders, made famous for the legendary defeat of the Qing Dynasty.
 With such a prominent influence, Emperor Quang Trung is honored yearly at the Dong Da festival that occurs on January 4 – 5 (Lunar calendar).
 Apart from the traditional rituals, the festival also has martial arts performances, role-plays of Emperor Quang Trung’s well-known battles, and boat racing.

 Closing on Where to Spend The New Year in Vietnam

 Vietnam has an abundance of fascinating destinations, so choosing a place to spend your holiday can be challenging.
-With this article, we hope you’ve found your answer to the question: “Where to spend the New Year in Vietnam?”.
-If you need more information to plan your trip, check out our comprehensive guide into everything Vietnam.
+With this article, we hope you’ve found your answer to the question: “Where to spend the New Year in Vietnam?”
+If you need more information to plan your trip, check out our comprehensive guide to everything Vietnam.